 - AWS CodeCommit

 Preparing for a DevOps Job Interview?
-Check out this Top 60 DevOps Interview Questions curated by Industry Experts!
+Check out these Top 60 DevOps Interview Questions curated by Industry Experts!

 This is a succeeding stage to the source stage in the CI/CD pipeline where the source code is combined and built into an application.
-This stage also includes artifacts handling.
+This stage also includes artifact handling.

 The tools used in the built stage are:

 - Travis CI

 This stage in CI/CD pipeline includes several automated tests, the objective of the testing stage is to locate bugs in the software, in case a bug is located, a feedback loop sends the information of the software malfunction to the developer team where they plan the next set of action.

 The testing stage includes a unit test, acceptance test, GUI test, and manual test.